Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of FPV infection

-• Ensure that feline populations are free of FPV
+• Help ensure that feline populations are free of FPV

 • Early prevention of spread of this virus among a feline population